hwdavr/hwdavr.github.io/_posts/2018-07-14-iOSOpenDev environment setup solution.md

 ---

-## The step of setup basically can follow the article below
+The step of setup basically can follow the article below,
 <https://github.com/535064094/iosOpenDevInstallTools/wiki/iOSOpenDev-install-solution>

 The only issue is to build ldid, you will encounter an error below,